-Mangrove forests are one of the most important ecosystems in this region.
+Mangroves are one of the most important ecosystems in this region and help marine life conservation.
 They act as nurseries for many different fish species and help reduce carbon emissions.
-We’ve partnered with local businesses to work out their carbon emission levels, and strive to plant enough mangroves to neutralise them.
+We’re working in partnership with local businesses to work out their carbon emission levels and plant enough mangroves to neutralise them.

 Awareness and sustainability initiatives

 Help reduce the 73 million sharks killed by humans each year through the campaigns you run.
 With workshops and outreaches, you’ll raise awareness of the importance of sharks, the impact they have on the ecosystem, and sustainability.
 You’ll help make sure that local people are involved in shark conservation work.
 You’ll also help ensure that younger generations continue to protect sharks in the future.

 These are some of the activities our volunteers are involved in:

 - Conducting workshops to teach local people about the importance of marine conservation and living sustainably

 - Holding classes with school children on recycling, climate change, and sea creatures